 On the South West peninsular of Reykjanes lies a unique lake called Kleifarvatn.
-Kleifarvatn is a fairly large lake by Icelandic standards and it used to be the deepest lake in Iceland until some large holes were discovered in Jökulsarlon.
-Kleifavatn is in an active volcanic zone on the Mid-Atlantic Ridge and hence the landscape changes every few hundred yards as witnessed if you follow the road on the higher American side.
-Kleifarvatn is unique because there are no rivers running in or out of Kleifarvatn, the lake is fed by underground lava tubes.
+Kleifarvatn is a fairly large lake by Icelandic standards.
+It used to be the deepest lake in Iceland until some large holes were discovered in Jökulsarlon.
+Kleifavatn is in an active volcanic zone on the Mid-Atlantic Ridge.
+Hence the landscape changes every few hundred yards.
+You will see this if you follow the road on the higher American side.
+Kleifarvatn is unique because there are no rivers running in or out of Kleifarvatn.
+The lake is fed by underground lava tubes.

 There is an interesting hot spring area at the Western end of the lake called Seltun.
 Here you can bath in the steam coming from the Queens Hole as you watch bubbling mud.
 Careful though this place has exploded a few times in recent history.